Bonfida/bonfida-utils/README.md

 1. File name in `processor` (e.g `create_market.rs`), must be in snake case.
 2. Function name in `instructions.rs` (e.g `create_market`), must be in snake case.
-3. Enum name in `instruction.rs` (e.g `CreateMarket`), must be in camel case
+3. Enum name in `instruction.rs` (e.g `CreateMarket`), must be in Pascal case

-In order to generate Javascript instruction run
+In order to generate Javascript instruction bindings run

 ```
 cargo autobindings